shuntingyard/declarative-darwin-example/README.md

 ### Homebrew

-Homebrew is managed by `nix-darwin`, but like the latter, it requires a manual installation step.
+Homebrew is managed by `nix-darwin`, but still requires manual installation as a first step.

+## Being Declarative

+Here this means using a flake to leverage the power of `nix-darwin` and `home-manager`.

 ## Installation

-Initially you need to clone this repository.

-Then simply run:
+Clone this repository and run:

 ```
 nix run nix-darwin -- switch --flake .